Summer Audio Feature Course

 Though this course is suitable for beginners, it will also guide you through more complex production work.
 The exercises can be approached from different experience levels.
 As such it is also suitable for those who have some early career audio experience and migrants from other mediums who want support moving into creative audio work.

-Weeks 1-9 combine teaching and exercise work.
-Weeks 10-16 are in the form of smaller group workshops and one to one feedback on your piece.
+Weeks 1-10 combine teaching and exercise work with personalised written feedback each week.
+Weeks 11-17 are in the form of smaller group workshops with feedback on your piece.

 By the end of this course you will: